 As the Oakland A’s continue to struggle, the Los Angeles Angels are flourishing, despite losing one of its best starters in Garrett Richards, to a knee injury.
+In fact, the Angels have distanced themselves from the field a bit, earning the top spot in KP’s latest edition of MLB Power Rankings at The Wife Hates Sports.

 If the season ended today, the A’s and Detroit Tigers, once thought to be the cream of the crop in the American League, would be forced to duke it out in a Wild Card elimination game.